BTIP2024/DR-scRNAseq/README.md

 # 🧬 Seurat Preprocessing Shiny App

-Welcome to the Seurat Preprocessing Shiny App!
+Welcome to the DR-scRNASeq!
 This app provides a user-friendly interface for performing various preprocessing and analysis tasks on single-cell RNA sequencing data using the Seurat package.
 Below is an overview of the workflows available in the app:

 ## 🚀 Features